BMatewos/Patient-Drug-Info-Chatbot-with-Insights-from-Real-Patients-Reviews/README.md

 <img width="329" alt="training validation loss" src="https://github.com/user-attachments/assets/14176c6c-fd5a-4201-82a3-fd104811d408">

-The training loss is consistently around 0.63, indicating that the model is performing well on the training data.The validation loss remains higher (around 0.69) and does not show significant improvement across the folds, suggesting that the model may not be generalizing well to unseen data.Given that both the training and validation losses are relatively high and stable, this suggests that the model is likely underfitting.
-It is not capturing the complexity of the data well enough.
+The training loss is decreasing, indicating the model is fitting the training data well.However, the validation loss is increasing after a certain fold number, suggesting the model is not generalizing well to the validation data.This is a classic sign of overfitting, where the model has learned the training data too well but fails to perform on unseen data.

 ## Production